When stress and anxiety creep in, don't turn toward food, alcohol, or TV. Try these five yoga poses, instead.

 Makarasana (Crocodile Pose)

 Crocodile pose is deeply relaxing and it facilitates full, diaphragmatic breathing.
 Begin by lying facedown on your mat.
 Open your legs a little wider than hip-distance apart with your toes going outward and heels pointing inward.
 Bring your arms in front of you and fold them with your hands wrapping around opposite elbows.
 Now draw the elbows in toward you so your shoulder and upper back are slightly off the floor.
 Rest your forehead on your forearms.
 Your belly will rest on the floor easily.
-Begin taking deep abdominal breaths.
+Begin practicing deep breathing exercises.
 This pose relaxes your abdomen, enabling you to expand into the lower back.
 To release tension in the shoulders and neck, you can alternatively place a rolled up towel under the upper chest and underneath the armpits.
 You can hold crocodile pose between 5 and 10 minutes.

 *Editor’s Note: The information in this article is intended for your educational use only; does not necessarily reflect the opinions of the Chopra Center's Mind-Body Medical Group; and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.